jcm300/OnlineGameMatchmaking/README.md

     * If a match successfuly starts it's result is randomly generated and the players W/L values are updated accordingly

-We will not implement the game, but only the matchmaking, so the score of the games will be randomly generated and used to update the user ranks.
+**Note:** only the matchmaking functionality is implemented, not the game itself, the outcome of the matches is randomly generated and used to update user ranks.
-Developed in the context of the Distributed Systems course at Minho University

 ## Setup
 ### Dependencies